DenverLacey/jim/README.md

 # Jim

 An immediate mode JSON (de)serialization library that doesn't produce a tree.
+(Based on [Tsoding's C version of the same idea](https://github.com/tsoding/jim).)

 Jim doesn't create a tree to work with JSON data, it instead directly generates JSON or directly parses values.